SmartPoC: Generating Executable and Validated PoCs for Smart Contract Bug Reports: Evaluation

+where $N$ is the number of findings produced by each static tool.
+We allocate the resulting sample budget between confirmed and rejected cases in proportion to their counts, and then uniformly sample within each group to estimate $\mathrm{PPV}$ and $\mathrm{NPV}$.
+When the computed $n$ is below 20, we round it up to 20 to ensure a minimum level of stability.

-Manual inspection of successful PoCs and their reports shows that static analyzers typically highlight only a small set of functions, whereas working PoCs almost always require a richer call chain.
+Across the three benchmark datasets, \sysname achieves 76.47\% (117/153), 80.00\% (56/70) and 75.29\% (64/85) PPV, along with NPV of 70.39\% (107/152), 89.72\% (227/253) and 97.35\% (110/113), respectively.
+These results demonstrate \sysnames ability to translate static-analysis findings into executable PoCs and to reliably validate or refute their exploitability.
+Manual inspection of successful PoCs and their corresponding reports shows that static analyzers typically highlight only a small set of functions, whereas working PoCs almost always require a richer call chain.
 In our effective PoCs, we consistently observe both classes of relationships introduced in Section~\ref{sec:bug-context-extraction}.
-For example, \emph{Mythril} reports “Any sender can withdraw Ether from the contract account” and pinpoints \texttt{withdraw} as the vulnerable function.
-In practice, the exploit chain succeeds because a misconfigured modifier on \texttt{withdraw} delegates control to \texttt{\_withdraw}, the true sink, which is an instance of our \emph{structural links}.
+For example, \emph{Mythril} may report “any sender can withdraw Ether from the contract account” and pinpoints \texttt{withdraw} as the vulnerable function.
+In practice, the exploit succeeds because a misconfigured modifier on \texttt{withdraw} delegates control to \texttt{\_withdraw}, the true sink, which is an instance of our \emph{structural links}.
 Moreover, the PoC must first call \texttt{transfer} to fund the attacker account before triggering the withdrawal logic, which is an instance of our \emph{semantic links}.
-This illustrates that \textsc{BCE} supplies precisely the additional code context required in real-world settings, enabling end-to-end PoCs that execute correctly.
+This example illustrates that \textsc{BCE} can supply the additional code context required in real-world settings, enabling end-to-end PoCs that execute correctly.